ibm-cloud-docs/event-notifications/en-concepts.md

 ## Destination
 {: #en-destinations}

 A delivery target for event notifications.
-In other contexts, destinations might be known as channels, sinks, consumers, or subscribers.
+In other contexts, destinations are also called channels, sinks, consumers, or subscribers.

 - Human destination: A device, server, or application presents notifications for human consumption.
 Examples of human destinations are email servers, SMS text providers, and push notification services.